 RQ2.
 In which sources, in which years, and in which quantities were approaches that apply quantum or quantum-inspired algorithms to the field of Operations Research published?
-For the second research question, we refer to figure 50, which discriminates the selected studies by their source and their year of publication, while also illustrating the number of publications per year.
+For the second research question, we refer to figure 49, which discriminates the selected studies by their source and their year of publication, while also illustrating the number of publications per year.
 A total of 149 studies were selected and analyzed, and the years 2020 and 2021 are the years with most publications.

 RQ3.
-Which research questions related to approaches that apply quantum or quantum-inspired algorithms to the field of Operations Research are addressed by a significant amount of evidence (evidence clusters)?
-Considering the possible research questions that may be posed when applying quantum or quantum-inspired algorithms to OR problems, our findings suggest that research questions related to certain algorithms and certain industry activity sectors have been addressed by a significant amount of evidence.
-That is, our findings suggest that research questions involving the application of each of the following algorithms in OR problems have been addressed by a significant amount of evidence: ALG1 (64 primary studies); ALG5 (25 primary studies); ALG2 (17 primary studies); and ALG3 (10 primary studies).
+Which research questions related to approaches that apply quantum or quantum-inspired algorithms to the field of Operations Research are addressed by a significant amount of evidence (clusters of evidence)?
+Considering the possible research questions that may be posed when applying quantum or quantum-inspired algorithms to operations research problems, our findings suggest that research questions related to certain algorithms and certain industry activity sectors have been addressed by a significant amount of evidence.
+That is, our findings suggest that research questions involving the application of each of the following algorithms in OR problems have been addressed by a significant amount of evidence (at least 10 primary studies have been done):